uhuohuy/GazPNE/README.md

 ### Training examples perparation
 Several important data are needed and should be put in the data folder.

 **OSM data**: Used gazetters include OpenStreetMap and Geonames.
-Specifically, two boundary boxes are choosed to select the osm name entitits from OSMNames (https://osmnames.org/download/).
-This file is too huge and shared through google drive.
+Specifically, two boundary boxes are chosen to select the osm name entitits from OSMNames (https://osmnames.org/download/).
+This file is too huge and thus shared through google drive.

 **Geonames data**: Two files are IN.txt and US.txt, which can be downloaded through (https://download.geonames.org/export/dump/).
 They corresponse to the data in the whole US and India areas, respectively.